Cannonsville Reservoir

 The Cannonsville Reservoir is a reservoir in the New York City water supply system in Delaware County, New York.
 It was formed by construction of the Cannonsville Dam on its west end, which impounded over half of the West Branch of the Delaware River.
 Lying on the western part of the Delaware Watershed, it is the westernmost of New York City's reservoirs.
-It was placed in service in 1964, and is the most recently constructed New York City-owned reservoir.
+It was placed in service in 1964, and is the most recently constructed reservoir in the New York City system.

 The town of Cannonsvile was destroyed to make room for the reservoir, which lies within the towns of Tompkins and Deposit.

 Its 455 mi2 drainage basin is the largest of all of the NYC reservoirs.
 Capacity is 95.7 e9USgal.
 Water from the reservoir flows through the 44 mi West Delaware Tunnel into the Rondout Reservoir, before joining the 85 mi Delaware Aqueduct, which provides New York City with about 50% of its drinking water.